Allowance basics for parents and kids

 Lastly, lead by example and save money yourself.
 Use your own jar system to show how you implement smart money habits.
 Reiterate the message that every time you get paid, you save a portion of your check to prepare for the future.

 Do your children receive an allowance?
-Open a U.S. Bank savings account for them today.
+Learn how to open a bank account for a minor today.

 Related content